wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 ## Assigning Consumers to Partitions
 In the previous scenario, you had two partitions for the Kafka topic and two consumers.
 Instead of assigning the consumers to the partitions, you allowed Kafka do the assignments.
 Optionally, you can assign consumers to partitions.
-This option is useful if you have multiple consumers with different performance speeds to balance the load among the consumers.
+This option is useful if you have multiple consumers with different performance speeds, and you need to balance the load among the consumers.

 Let's alter your topic to have three partitions.
 After that, you can assign two partitions to `consumer-1`, and the remaining partition to `consumer-2`.